The Importance of Credo in Multiagent Learning: Empirical Evaluation

 \subsection{Cleanup Evaluation}

 Using the Cleanup evaluation domain, we experiment with $N=6$ agents learning with Proximal Policy Optimization (PPO)~\cite{PPO2017} split into $|\mathcal{T}| = 3$ teams of two agents each.
 Past work that has used the Cleanup domain typically uses $N = 5$ agents for a time of $1.6 \times 10^8$ environment steps (each episode is 1,000)~\cite{Hughes2018InequityAI,Wang2019EvolvingIM}.
 We increase the population to $N = 6$ agents to allow for three equal sized teams and calculate metrics over the last 25\% of timesteps, similar to the IPD evaluation.
 Agent observability is limited to a 15 $\times$ 15 RGB window centered on the agent's current location.
 Teammates appear as the same color and optimize their own $R^{\mathbf{cr}}_i$ after each timestep.
 Each experiment is completed eight times with different random seeds.
-Further experiment details are found in Appendix A.2 and videos of some scenarios we analyze can be found at this link.\footnote{\url{https://youtu.be/yFJKtA3HQ3c}}
+Further experiment details are found in Appendix A.2.